Suica and PASMO: prepaid IC cards in Japan

 Where can you buy IC cards in Japan?

-Welcome IC cards in Japan for tourists
+Welcome Suica card in Japan for tourists

-IC cards for Mobile phones and smartwatches
+IC cards for mobile phones and smartwatches

-With the sale of the regular physical cards on hold, another possibility is to add one of the IC cards in Japan to your smartphone or smartwatch.
+Another possibility is to add one of the IC cards in Japan to your smartphone or smartwatch.
 Language school students or travelers planning to stay longer than 28 days should consider this option.
 The mobile IC card works the same as a physical one, with the added convenience of having it on your device!

 Note: Some Android phones purchased outside of Japan do not have an NFC chip inside, and users are unable to download the IC card app.
 In this case, we recommend purchasing a Welcome IC card for your travels.